Cherreads

 Aldren waited.

-He was good at waiting — it was perhaps the most honest skill his years of service had given him.
+He was good at waiting.
+It was perhaps the most honest skill his years of service had given him — not patience exactly, which implied something graceful, but the ability to stand still while his mind continued its work without requiring his body to reflect it.
 He stood at the cave mouth with his arms at his sides and his expression arranged into something that conveyed neither concern nor its absence, and he waited while his men searched ground he already suspected was empty.

 They returned in ones and twos, and each returning face told him what he needed to know before any mouth opened.